 - Chili flakes, rice vinegar and red miso

-All of the options require a chili base in place of the gochujang and include miso to add some funk.
+The next 3 options all use a chili base and miso to add some funk.
 The rule of thumb is to use a 2:1 ratio for chili to miso.
 The miso will mimic the ‘funk’ that comes from fermented foods and the chili will provide some heat.

 Simply mix 2 tablespoons of your chili substitute with 1 tablespoon of miso.
-Try and get red miso if you can.
-White miso is sweeter and not as smokey.
-Lucky for me, the Albert Heijn or ‘ah’, a local supermarket chain in The Netherlands now sells gochujang.
-Yay, gochujang ah!
+Lucky for me, the Albert Heijn or ‘AH’, a local supermarket chain in The Netherlands now sells gochujang.
+Yay, gochujang AH!

 How To Make Crispy Korean Gochujang Cauliflower